 If you are getting rid of your old refrigerator, do it safely.
-Please read the enclosed safety booklet from the Association of Home Appliance Manufacturers.
 Help prevent accidents.

-- Never allow children to operate, play with, or crawl inside the refrigerator. - Never clean refrigerator parts with flammable fluids.
+Never allow children to operate, play with, or crawl inside the refrigerator.

+- Never clean refrigerator parts with flammable fluids.
 The fumes can create a fire hazard or explosion. - FOR YOUR SAFETY •